petechd/eq-questionnaire-schemas/style_guide.md

 #### Variables

-- All the rules from ["Databricks style guide"](https://github.com/databricks/jsonnet-style-guide#databricks-jsonnet-guide) should be followed.
+- All the rules from [Databricks style guide](https://github.com/databricks/jsonnet-style-guide#databricks-jsonnet-guide) should be followed.
 - Variables should be defined outside of methods.

 #### Methods